 NOTE 10 - INVESTMENT IN AL MASANE AL KOBRA MINING COMPANY ("AMAK")

-The Company has received and attached to this Form 10-K/A as an attachment the financial statements prepared in accordance with generally accepted accounting principles in the United States as of December 31, 2012, 2011, and 2010, and for the years then ended.
+We have received and attached to this Form 10-K the financial statements of AMAK prepared in accordance with generally accepted accounting principles in the United States of America as of December 31, 2015, and 2014, and for each of the three years ended December 31, 2015.
 These financial statements have been prepared in the functional currency of AMAK which is the Saudi Riyal (SR).
 In June 1986 the SR was officially pegged to the U.S. Dollar (USD) at a fixed exchange rate of 1 USD to 3.75 SR.